Welcoming and Affirming Environment

 Transforming

-We work together with faculty, staff, and students to construct school-wide expectations, rules, and procedures that are equitable, transparent and, when possible, restorative.
+We work together with faculty, staff, and students to construct school-wide expectations, rules, and procedures that are equitable, transparent, and, when possible, restorative.

 Selected Rating: None